kuzzleio/documentation-old/api-reference/source/includes/_documentController.md

 Elastisearch 5.x and above only: The optional parameter `refresh` can be used with the value `wait_for` in order to wait for the document indexation (indexed documents are available for `search`).

+Conflicts may occur if the same document gets updated multiple times within a short time on a database cluster.
+When this happens, Kuzzle answers with an error that clients have to handle.
+You may set the `retryOnConflict` optional argument with a positive integer, asking Kuzzle to retry updating the document that number of times before rejecting the request with an error.

 ## validate